arup-group/elara/README.md

   * ``trip_highway_distance_logs``: Produce flat output of agent trip distances by car on different road types.
 Requires network to have `osm:way:highways` attribute.
   * ``toll_logs`` : Produces summaries of tolls paid by agents.
 Requires ``roadpricing.xml`` as input parameter.

-The associated list attached to each handler allows specification of additional options:
+Handler allows specification of additional options:

-* in most cases ``all``
-* agent_plans support subpopulation selection, eg ``rich, poor``
+* in many cases the only modes supported are ``["all"]`` (this is a default), but some handlers, such as distance logs support modes as an option as per the events handlers above.
-* highway_distances only supports ``car``
+* highway_distances only supports the mode ``car``

-The mode share handler as well as the trip destination mode share handler additionally support a `subpopulation` option, eg: `mode_shares = {attribute="subpopulation"}`.
-This adds an additional output breaking down mode counts and shares by the chosen person attribute.

 **#** post_processors.**[post-processor name]** *list of strings* *(optional)*